stryker-mutator/stryker-js/packages/core/README.md

 }
 ```

-Stryker is written in TypeScript, so it is recommended to use Stryker as well to get the best developer experience.
+Stryker is written in TypeScript, so it is recommended to use Typescript as well to get the best developer experience.